FORMED TO TEACH. SENT TO WITNESS.

 No, we do not offer on-campus residential life.
 We have a strong sense of community among faculty and students who participate in our regularly scheduled events, lectures, Masses, and Confession opportunities.

 The Corpus Christi Adoration Chapel, next door to Aquinas College, is the only chapel in Nashville exclusively dedicated to Eucharistic Adoration.
 The chapel is operated by The Dominican Campus.
 It is located behind the White House on the traffic circle adjacent to the Aquinas College main building.
-For information about logistics, security, and accessibility, please contact The Dominican Campus at (615) 383-3230.
+To inquire about the screening process for access to The Dominican Campus Adoration Chapel, please email Andrew Atwood (Chief of Security) at firstname.lastname@example.org.

 Stay current with Aquinas News